denliehoo/multi-swap/README.md

   - Refactored price API.
 Price API is now called in CryptoSwapItem.js CryptoSwapToItem.js
   - Price is then added as an object in the global store for swap reducer in swapFrom and swapTo
   - Price is then taken from the store and placed in the PreviewSwapModal
+- 12/01/23: - Refactor and combine CryptoSwapItem.js and CryptoSwapToItem.js into just CryptoSwapItem.js